 The robots introduced above are family-friendly and easy to make; however, children tend to get bored quickly due to the simple structures and limited challenges of these robots.
 If parents found that how to make a robot at home doesn’t work, mBot could be a better alternative to these easy DIY robots.

-mBot is a STEAM education robot for beginners.
-With just a screwdriver, the step-by-step instructions, and a study schedule, children can build a robot from scratch and experience the joys of hands-on creation. mBot offers great flexibility when it comes to shapes and is also compatible with LEGO bricks, meaning gameplay can continue to grow over time.
+mBot is a STEM education robot for beginners.
+With just a screwdriver, and step-by-step instructions, and a study schedule, children can build a robot from scratch and experience the joys of hands-on creation. mBot offers great flexibility when it comes to shapes and is also compatible with LEGO bricks, meaning gameplay can continue to grow over time.
 In addition, mBot is supported by the Makeblock App, a piece of powerful operating software.
 It enables children to control their mBot at the touch of a button or combine the preset control settings any way they choose.

 As they go, kids will learn about a variety of robotic machinery and electronic parts, get to grips with the fundamentals of block-based programming, and develop their logical thinking and design skills.